stjude-dnb-binfcore/sc-epigenie/analyses/10x-multiome-vs-scRNAseq-scATAC-seq.md

 - However, the major advantage is that the data are already matched at the cell level, so the analysis of joint gene expression and chromatin accessibility is more streamlined and integrated.

-## Integration of Data
-### 10x scATAC-seq with matched scRNA-seq:
-- Requires post-processing integration since the RNA and ATAC data come from separate experiments, even if matched at the cell level.
-- The integration is usually performed after the individual data processing, and tools like Seurat’s CCA or Harmony can be used to align the RNA and ATAC datasets.
-- Integration is not as straightforward as in the multiomic pipeline, since the two datasets are processed independently before integration.

-### 10x Multiomic Pipeline:
-- Inherently integrated since both RNA and ATAC data are generated from the same cells in a single experiment.
-- Integration is more seamless because both data types share the same barcodes, allowing for more straightforward downstream analysis (such as joint clustering and multiomic visualization).
-- The cell-level correspondence between RNA and ATAC data is ensured from the start.

-## Tools for Integration
-### scATAC + matched scRNA-seq:

-- Seurat: Seurat can integrate the two datasets via CCA (Canonical Correlation Analysis) or more recent multi-modal integration techniques (for version 4+).
-- Harmony: Another integration tool that is commonly used for aligning datasets after normalization.

-### 10x Multiomic Pipeline:

-- Cell Ranger ATAC and Cell Ranger (for RNA) are typically used for preprocessing, but for integration:
-Seurat v4 (multi-modal integration) or MOFA are designed to handle multiomic data by leveraging the same barcodes.
-- Signac: A tool that works seamlessly with Seurat for integrating scRNA-seq and scATAC-seq data in the multiomic pipeline.

 ## Advantages & Disadvantages
 ### scATAC-seq with Matched scRNA-seq:
 - Advantages: